darren-reddick/aws-cdk-go-icebreaker/README.md

 * Install app
 * Invite app into channel in slack - for example: "/invite icebreaker"

-2 environment variables should be created which will be used to pass to the Lambda function
+Some environment variables should be created which will be used to pass to the Lambda function
 ```bash
 export TOKEN=[Bot User OAuth Access Token]
 export CHANNEL_ID=[id of channel for messages]